kagiko/vaultwarden-wiki/Logging.md

+bitwarden_rs logs only to [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) (stdout) by default.
+You can also configure it to log to a file.

-# Logging to a file
+## Logging to a file

-Logging to a file is supported as of 1.5.0.
+Logging to a file is supported as of version 1.5.0.
 You can specify the path to the log file with the `LOG_FILE` environment variable:

 ```sh
 docker run -d --name bitwarden \